sophiekoonin/localghost/src/blog/posts/2023-12-12-progression.md

 The kind of work you do at this stage should be very well-defined tasks that are curated for you by a more senior engineer as good things to get your teeth into and learn from.
 You might spend a lot of time pairing on tasks.

-At level II, you've got the base knowledge down, you're a solid contributor to your team and beginning to design solutions on a smaller scale for problems your team is working on.
+At level II, you've got the base knowledge down, you're a solid, trusted contributor to your team and beginning to design solutions on a smaller scale for problems your team is working on.
 You're more independent now, though you're probably still working with senior engineers to break down the problems and scope the work that you're doing.

 #### Mid-level engineer / Engineer III
 Now you're a lot more independent &ndash; a good individual contributor (IC).
 You're happy designing and implementing solutions, suggesting improvements to ways of working and engineering patterns, writing code with a good level of proficiency.
 You may also start to mentor less experienced engineers.
+You'll be leading mid-sized projects and are trusted to get the job done.
+Your PR reviews and pairing sessions help more junior engineers learn the ropes.

 It’s totally legit to just stay here and hang out for however long you want.
 You don’t need to go for senior.

 ### Senior engineer
 Senior engineers are experienced ICs who can lead projects or features that have a higher level of technical complexity.
-You'll be mentoring less experienced engineers, leading by example through the code you ship and the feedback you leave on PRs.
-You'll get good at identifying opportunities for your team.
+You'll be mentoring less experienced engineers, either through formal 1:1s or by leading by example through the code you ship and the feedback you leave on PRs.
+You'll get good at identifying opportunities for your team and how they relate to the wider goals of your organisation.

-The more senior you get, the more ambiguity there is in what you’re working on, and the more high level you start to operate.
+The more senior you get, the more ambiguity there is in what you’re working on, and the more high-level you start to operate.
 My work often finds me looking across teams and even across the organisation.

 #### Senior engineers come in all shapes and sizes!